ava-labs/avalanche-docs/docs/subnets/evm-customization/add-custom-precompiles/custom-precompiles.md

 ## Security

-By incorporating a function as a precompile, it is possible to leverage libaries that have been thoroughly reviewed and audited.
+By incorporating a function as a precompile, it is possible to leverage libraries that have been thoroughly reviewed and audited.
 This can reduce the risk of bugs and vulnerabilities, contributing to the overall security.